hbrobotics/hbrc_ros_robot_platform/mechanical/README.md

-# HBRC ROS Robot Mechanical Model
+# HBRC ROS Robot Mechanical Issues

 ## Installation and Use